 “How many wars did the Holy Father win for us just because we declared so in his name?”

-The answer was known by everyone in the room: there had been four major holy wars since Pope Peter VI launched the first at the behest of King Ferdinand I of Weichsel — two declared by the Trinitians and two by the Tauheeds, including this one.
+The answer was known by everyone in the room: there had been six major holy wars since Pope Peter VI launched the first at the behest of King Ferdinand I of Weichsel — three declared by the Trinitians and three by the Tauheeds, including this one.
 Thus far, only the 1st Tauheed Holy War, declared by the Caliph Fatimah, had achieved a decisive victory.

 “Then what do you advocate?
 That we simply surrender?”
 Lady Anne challenged.
 “Even if we had lost not a single soul this battle, even if we received all the expected reinforcements for the next three weeks ahead of time, the Caliphate’s forces will still outnumber us and be of superior quality!
 Without the grace of the Holy Father, this is a battle that we cannot win!”